Hakenadu/plantuml-editor/README.md

    }
 }
 ```
-#### Permalink
+#### Share Links
-If permalinks are enabled you need to provide the "permalink" configuration entry to make the share button appear.
+If share links are enabled you need to provide the "share" configuration entry to make the share button appear.
-You may provide a custom description for the share dialog using the permalink.description configuration entry.
+You may provide a custom description for the share dialog using the share.description configuration entry.
 This can especially be useful, if you need to link custom terms of service.

 #### Footer actions